JavierLaz/PracticalworkII/README.md

 ### Implementation:
 The page is divided in two sections: The aside side bar and the subject information.
 #### Aside side bar:
 The side bar uses the conditional css style of different div containers.
-The condition consists of the checked attribute of the sidebar id.
+The condition consists of the checked attribute of the sidebar id as it is a checkout type of label.
 The main side bar container uses a static positioning for the purpose of moving the rest of the content when appearing, while the list content uses a fixed position to always stay on the left side of the page, independently of the scrolling.
 Moreover, the menu button is fixed on the top left corner.
 ### Subject information:
 The first step was to gather the information of each subject through the UFV's webpage.The information used for each subject consisted of the contents taught for the subjects in the first term of the first year, and the contents of the study plan for the rest.